-element to improve understanding.
+Last but not least, the existing terminology is exclusively text-based.
+As we saw, manuscripts are classified on the basis of their textual similarities, whereas considerations of layout or codicology have no role whatsoever in this Lachmannian system.32 Yet we have also seen that medieval intellectuals considered a narrative's ordinatio as that narrative's formal cause, and an essential element to improve understanding.
 It is likely that high medieval monks had a similar attitude with respect to a manuscript's illumination and codicology.
-A good example is provided by two copies of the Vita Vedasti, the Life of the patron saint of the monastery of Saint-Vaast.
-The first copy is incorporated into Arras, Bibliothèque Municipale (henceforth BM) 734, which is an extravagant manuscript that is entirely dedicated to Vedastus, illuminated with full-page miniatures that are distinguished by their craftsmanship, exuberant colors and gold leaf.
-This codex was a highly prized possession of the monastic community of Saint-Vaast.
-The second copy is tucked away among the lives of multiple saints in a soberly executed codex from a neighboring monastery.
-One could reasonably ask whether it is valid to describe these two manuscripts as 'copies' only because their text is largely identical; for it is highly likely that medieval readers would have interpreted the two 'copies' in very different ways: one was the centerpiece of an immensely important codex that was devoted to monastery's patron saint, central to the monk's daily existence and their spiritual and ideological status; whereas the other was simply a tool for the correct celebration of the liturgy.
+A good example is provided by two copies of the Vita Vedasti, the Life of the patron saint of the monastery of St.-Vaast.
+The first copy is incorporated into Arras, Bibliothèque Municipale 734, which is an extravagant manuscript that is entirely dedicated to Vedastus, illuminated with full-page miniatures that are distinguished by their craftsmanship, exuberant colors, and gold leaf.
+This codex was a highly prized possession of the monastic community of St.-Vaast.
+The second copy is tucked away among the lives of multiple saints in a soberly executed codex from a neighboring monastery.33 One could reasonably ask whether it is valid to describe these two manuscripts as copies only because their text is largely identical; for it is highly likely that medieval readers would have interpreted the two copies in very different ways: one was the centerpiece of an immensely important codex that was devoted to monastery's patron saint, central to the monks' daily existence, and their spiritual and ideological status; the other was simply a tool for the correct celebration of the liturgy.
 The text-based terminology makes it very hard to articulate such problems, and therefore hard to research them.

 As a result, medievalists need an emended terminological framework to describe and research medieval manuscripts.
-Most importantly, we need a word that allows us to refer to a narrative or message that a manuscript presents as self-contained, usually because visual elements or terms such as Incipit and Explicit signal its beginning and end.
+Most importantly, we need a word that allows us to refer to a narrative or message that a manuscript presents as self-contained, usually because visual elements or terms such as incipit and explicit signal its beginning and end.
 The word should thus refer to a (part of a) manuscript that is defined on the basis of its physical boundaries, rather than its contents.
 The word can refer to a narrative such as a saint's life, but it can just as easily denote some administrative document that is presented as self-contained in the manuscript (such as a chronology of popes, or a listing of donations to a specific institution).
-Furthermore, this word should refer to this (part of a) manuscript as a material unity of text, layout and codicology.
+Furthermore, this word should refer to this (part of a) manuscript as a material unity of text, layout, and codicology.
 Finally, it should not automatically relate that (part of a) manuscript to a work, or to other manuscripts.